Antares0982/zmij/README.md

 * Faster division and modulo
 * Fewer conditional branches
 * More efficient significand and exponent output
-* Simpler storage of powers of 10 significands
+* Improved storage of powers of 10

 ## Name